httpwg/http-extensions/draft-ietf-httpbis-encryption-encoding.md

 Each record contains a single padding delimiter octet followed by any number of zero octets.
 The last record uses a padding delimiter octet set to the value 2, all other records have a padding delimiter octet value of 1.

-A decrypter MUST fail if the unencrypted content of a record is all zero-valued.
-A decrypter MUST fail if the last record contains a padding delimiter with a value other than 2; a decrypter MUST fail if any record other than the last contains a padding delimiter with a value other than 1.
+On decryption, the padding delimiter is the last non-zero valued octet of the record.
+A decrypter MUST fail if the record contains no non-zero octet.
+A decrypter MUST fail if the last record contains a padding delimiter with a value other than 2 or if any record other than the last contains a padding delimiter with a value other than 1.

 The nonce for each record is a 96-bit value constructed from the record sequence number and the input keying material.
 Nonce derivation is covered in {{nonce}}.